Graduate Programs in Nursing

 - Proof of RN licensure

-A background check and immunization records are required and must be complete and uploaded to CertifiedBackground.com prior to course registration.
-Instructions for this process will be provided to the applicant upon acceptance in the Graduate Nursing Program.
+Basic immunization records are required at admission (i.e MMR, tetanus).
+Prior to the start of clinical courses a background check and further immunization requirements must be complete and uploaded prior to clinical course registration.
+Instructions for this process will be provided from the Graduate Nursing Program.

 Prospective students should contact the Graduate Admissions Office for information regarding application deadlines.